Engineering & Science Notable Tech Quote Archive #28

 The Psychology of Productivity, Inc magazine.

 as is the number 1 ...
 No matter what number you have in mind, infinity is larger." -

 Carl Sagan.
-Sagan's Cosmos: A
+Sagan's

+as a hobby.
 Although I had a small el cheapo 2"

 Tasco refractor telescope, a desire to view the kinds of deep space

 objects featured on Cosmos prompted me to scrape up $120 (a lot of dough in

 Newtonian type reflector telescope.
 A lot of people have had a magnified

 look at the surface of the moon if from nothing else a camera telephoto lens, but viewing

 They seem unreal.
-For a real intellectual and even emotional rush, use
+For a real intellectual and even emotional rush, use an

 8-inch or larger telescope to view a globular star cluster like

 or the amazing cluster of galaxies in